Nicholas-Floyd/UIowaProjects/README.md

 Each folder contains a separate project with its own `README.md` that goes into greater detail about the implementation, goals, and lessons learned.

 ---
+## Circuit Simulator

+With sponsorship from Xyro, me and my partner Alex Viner developed an XR Circuit Sim with the goal of making circuit education more fun and easy without any outside errors.
+We managed to make a working DC analysis simulator using ideal wires, resistors, batteries, inductors, capacitors, switches, and a red LED diode with a 1.7 turn on voltage.
+Working scripts for pooling, snapping, handling, managing, and more.
+NOT all scripts can be seen here.

+---
 ## CS:1210 – Tweet Finder

 One of my earliest projects, this application integrates multiple APIs (Google Maps & Twitter) to map tweets based on geolocation data.
 It features a Python GUI and dynamic map updates.